Rutgers–New Brunswick Executive and Leadership Team

 What roles are included in Rutgers–New Brunswick’s leadership team?

-The leadership team of Rutgers–New Brunswick includes roles such as President of Rutgers Table Tennis Club, President, President, Rutgers Physical Therapy Club Co President, Douglass Governing Council President.
+The leadership team of Rutgers–New Brunswick includes roles such as President of Rutgers Unified Sports, President of Rutgers Table Tennis Club, Council of Black Graduates President, Rutgers Physical Therapy Club Co President, President - Geology Club.